-Ryman reveals plans for 20 new villages in 'record' expansion
+Retirement boom: Ryman reveals plans for 20 new villages in 'record' expansion

 "Ryman has also received Overseas Investment Office approval for a new village at Riccarton Park in Christchurch and the OIO has also granted Ryman a standing consent to purchase 500ha of non-sensitive residential land at 20 sites over the next three years in New Zealand," it said, in reference to anti-foreign legislative changes which capture Ryman as an overseas entity due to its wide offshore shareholder base.

-Ryman has opened at Brandon Park in Melbourne and is building at Lynfield in Auckland, Ngataringa Bay near Devonport with its William Sanders village, River Rd in Hamilton where the first residents have moved in.
+Ryman has opened at Brandon Park in Melbourne and is building at Lynfield in Auckland, Ngataringa Bay near Devonport with its William Sanders village, and River Rd in Hamilton where the first residents have moved in.

 The company has approval to develop at Burwood East in Melbourne and earthworks have started.

-Approval has also been granted for a new village at Geelong in Victoria and site works are underway at the Lincoln Rd site in Auckland.
-Consent has been granted for Ryman's first Havelock North village and preliminary works are underway in Melbourne's Coburg.
+Approval has also been granted for a new village at Geelong in Victoria and site works are under way at the Lincoln Rd site in Auckland.
+Consent has been granted for Ryman's first Havelock North village and preliminary works are under way in Melbourne's Coburg.

-New villages are planned, but not yet started or consented, at Aberfeldie, Ocean Grove, Mt Martha, Ringwood East, and Mt Eliza all in Victoria.
+New villages are planned, but not yet started or consented, at Aberfeldie, Ocean Grove, Mt Martha, Ringwood East, and Mt Eliza, all in Victoria.

-In Auckland, a new village is planned at Kohimarama. at Riccarton Park in Christchurch and at Bishopspark/Park Terrace in Christchurch subject to OIO approval, and in Wellington at Karori and Newtown.
+In Auckland, a new village is planned at Kohimarama, at Riccarton Park in Christchurch and at Bishopspark/Park Terrace in Christchurch subject to OIO approval, and in Wellington at Karori and Newtown.

 All these areas were named in today's statement and an update was given on the state of each site.